 Other Top Military Employers

-In addition to the companies who work with American Corporate Partners, many companies are known for the benefits and preference they give to employees with military experience.
-Many of these companies, such as defense companies, have jobs with descriptions that rely specifically on the experience gained during a veteran’s military service.
+In addition to the companies who work with American Corporate Partners, many companies are known for the benefits and preferences they give to employees with military experience.
+Many of these companies, such as defense companies, have jobs with descriptions that rely specifically on the experience gained during your military service.

-- Booz Allen Hamilton, Inc. offers consulting services related to defense and intelligence.
+- Booz Allen Hamilton offers consulting services related to defense and intelligence.
 Military members are given help transitioning to civilian life through a special Armed Forces forum.

-- CSX Corporation boasts that approximately 25 percent of its employees are military veterans.
-Veterans employed by this railroad company receive special pay based on military experience.
+- CSX Corporation is another employer known for being very military-friendly.
+Veterans employed by this railroad company can join their Military Affinity Group.
+It’s not surprising that 1 in 5 CSX employees have served in the military.
 CSX has been named as one of the top military employers by organizations such as the American Legion and Veterans of Foreign Wars.

-- BSNF Railway Co. has developed a special military staffing program and heavily recruits employees with military experience.
-Members of the National Guard and Reserves are provided with additional opportunities to make up the time and wages they lost while away from the job for basic training.
+- BSNF Railway Co. has developed a special military staffing program and heavily recruits employees with previous military experience.
+Members of the National Guard and Reserves also have opportunities to make up the time and wages they lost while away from the job for military-related training.

 Insurance and Financial Companies